-6. HOW DO I KNOW IF I HAVE BEEN EXCLUDED?
+5. HOW DO I KNOW IF I HAVE BEEN EXCLUDED

 For all exclusions, you may check your exclusion status by clicking here.
 For Family Exclusion, the affected individual will also be notified after a Committee of Assessors has decided on the application.

-7. CAN I PARTICIPATE IN OTHER GAMBLING ACTIVITIES IF I AM EXCLUDED FROM THE CASINO?
+6. CAN I PARTICIPATE IN OTHER GAMBLING ACTIVITIES IF I AM EXCLUDED FROM THE CASINO

-If you are under a Family Exclusion order, Third Party Exclusion Order or are automatically excluded by law, you will not be allowed to gamble in club jackpot rooms or with exempt operators for remote gambling.
+If you are under a Family Exclusion order, Third Party Exclusion Order or Exclusion by Law, you will not be allowed to gamble in club jackpot rooms or with exempt operators for remote gambling.
 A Self Exclusion from the casino does not exclude you from legal gambling outlets, although we encourage those excluded to refrain from gambling.

 Please contact us at 1800-6-668-668 for more details.